 The entire episode serves as a wakeup call of sorts for Laura (Messing), Jake (Lucas) and his new girlfriend Jen (Jenna Fischer).
 Apart from this triangle of awareness the call also reaches Meredith and Billy.

 Obviously the message here is that death can come at anytime to anyone.
 As Laura herself says, in essence, after Santiani’s demise “life is fleeting.”
-As was the amount of time spent on Nancy Santiani’s death.
+So is the amount of time they spend on her death.
 Granted, Diamond and Santiani were not “bestie’s” by any stretch of the imagination but, damnit, the two strong women bonded like hell in the previous episode.

 One of their bonding moments helps Laura to track down Justin.
 To be fair, there are “moments” where we have glimpses of Santiani.
 The Cape Canaveral tickets were a lump inducing reminder that we never know or realize that we do not have a lot of time in this life.